Last Updated on January 1, 2023 by ThoughtsStained

 Breath of Fire by Amanda Bouchet was a whirlwind and in the best way.

-I really enjoyed the first book of the trilogy, A Promise of Fire (you can read my review here), which I embarrassedly started reading without realizing it was a romance, which did make for a really fun surprise.
+I really enjoyed the first book of the trilogy, A Promise of Fire.
+Which I embarrassedly started reading without realizing it was a romance.
+It did make for a really fun surprise.
 This time around, I was ready to witness the romance between the couple I’d come to adore so much.

 And then I read the first chapter.

-I will say that although I enjoyed this book thoroughly, I did find some moments a bit cheesy and sometimes, I thought the dialogue between Cat and Griffon to be a bit…much (then again, I’ve never had a man love me that much, so maybe I’m just inexperienced).
-But other than that, I really had no complaints and thought this was a strong follow up to an already really strong debut.
-I’m jazzed for the final book, Heart of Fire, to come out in January (which is, by the way, not soon enough, especially after that teaser provided in the back of the book) and I’m pretty sure I’ll be looking up Bouchet’s next series after this one.
-You should check these out.
-I bet you’ll enjoy them.
+- I will say that although I enjoyed this book thoroughly, I did find some moments a bit cheesy and sometimes, I thought the dialogue between Cat and Griffon to be a bit…much (then again, I’ve never had a man love me that much, so maybe I’m just inexperienced).